Carol Ann Duffy: Plays and songs

 Duffy is also a playwright, and has had plays performed at the Liverpool Playhouse and the Almeida Theatre in London.
 Her plays include Take My Husband (1982), Cavern of Dreams (1984), Little Women, Big Boys (1986) Loss (1986), Casanova (2007).
 Her radio credits include an adaptation of Rapture.
 Her children's collections include Meeting Midnight (1999) and The Oldest Girl in the World (2000).
 She also collaborated with the Manchester composer, Sasha Johnson Manning, on The Manchester Carols, a series of Christmas songs that premiered in Manchester Cathedral in 2007.

-She also participated in the Bush Theatre's 2011 project Sixty Six Books, for which she wrote a piece based on a book of the King James Bible.
+She also participated in the Bush Theatre's 2011 project Sixty-Six Books, for which she wrote a piece based on a book of the King James Bible.

-A modernised adaptation of Everyman by Duffy, with Chiwetel Ejiofor in the title role, was performed at the National Theatre from April to July 2015.
+A modernised adaptation of Everyman by Duffy, with Chiwetel Ejiofor in the title role, was performed at the Royal National Theatre from April to July 2015.

 Personal life

 At the age of 16, Duffy began a relationship with poet Adrian Henri, living with him until 1982.
 Duffy later met poet Jackie Kay, with whom she had a 15-year relationship.
 During her relationship with Kay, Duffy gave birth to a daughter, Ella (born 1995), whose biological father is fellow poet Peter Benson.

 Raised in her parents' Roman Catholic faith, Duffy became an atheist when she was 15.
 However, she has spoken of the influence her religious upbringing has had on her poetry, stating: "Poetry and prayer are very similar."